vectordotdev/vector/rfcs/2022-11-04-automatic-component-validation.md

 The validation runner itself is responsible for collecting all of this information and providing it to the validator, rather than the validator having to collect it for itself.
-As a benefit, this means that validators themselves could also be unit tested rather easily, rathering than having to mutate global state, or singleton objects, to ensure their logic is correctly driven.
+As a benefit, this means that validators themselves could also be unit tested rather easily, rather than having to mutate global state, or singleton objects, to ensure their logic is correctly driven.

 #### The component runner